 To get samples down to low temperatures, you have the use of a closed-cycle helium refrigerator.
 Compared to the cryostats used in the other low temperature labs, this system is more like a refrigerator in the sense of a kitchen refrigerator, with a compression/expansion cycle of a refrigerant fluid.
 The important details of how to operate this rather complicated bit of machinery are discussed in the CTI Refrigerator Manual.
-However, if everything is working properly, the instructions on Cooling Down should suffice.
+However, if everything is working properly, the instructions in section 3.4 (Cooling Down) should suffice.